 The Picky Eater Syndrome

 Some pets – like some humans – are just born finicky eaters.
 This can be a blessing.
 Scientists have found that the length of life in many species is lengthened by the consumption of fewer calories.
-But when a nurturing person is disturbed by a picky eater, it can become a perceived curse.
+But when a nurturing person is disturbed by a picky eater pet, it can become a perceived curse.
 Some pets just enjoy the attention that a worried owner pays to them when they hover over their food dish not eating.
 They can quickly pick up on this.
-If a disinterested party, such as a groomer, pet handler or neighbor tells you that your pet is too thin, a visit to your veterinarian (and perhaps a diet change) is in order.
-Many picky eaters will go a day or two without eating much.
-It is no cause for alarm if that is the confirmed constitution of your pet and its weight remains normal and steady.
-When clients call me after hours at home for advice for a pet that will not eat, I often try my “Vienna Sausage Test”.
+But when a disinterested party, such as a groomer, pet handler, vet tech or neighbor tells you that your pet is too thin, a visit to your veterinarian (and perhaps a diet change) is in order.
+As I mentioned, many picky eaters will go a day or two without eating much.
+That is no cause for alarm if that is the confirmed constitution of your pet and its weight and general health remains normal and steady.
+When clients call me after hours at home for advice for a pet that will not eat, I often suggest the “Vienna Sausage Test”.
 Vienna sausages are small smoked, canned wieners with a pungent taste and aroma.
-They would be a horrible diet choice for a dog or cat – but few pets can refuse one.
+They would be a horrible diet choice for a dog or cat – but few pets can refuse a bit of one.
 I tell clients to offer a quarter link to their pet and call me back if he/she won’t eat it.
 If your pet doesn’t show interest in it or some other favorite snack, it might be time for you to set an appointment with your veterinarian the following day – or earlier.

 More Serious Reasons: